maciej-tomasz-krzeminski/static_visitor_calculator/readme.md

 ```

 that the evaluation of expressions is performed while parsing.
 So to demonstrate visitors I used the token of the lexer as the visited object.
+An artificial token -sentinel is appended after tokenization to facilitate subsequent parsing.
 The predicate like visitors answer the questions if the operation represented by the token is additive, multiplicative or it is a number.
-Also a sentinel is appended after tokenization to facilitate subsequent parsing.
+The calulation proper visitor is there as well.